I know it can be uncomfortable thinking about your death, but if you’re looking to the future, you should include life insurance in those plans.

 Fitch rewarded them with an A- grade, and they have the same from Standard & Poors.

-Now that you know their background and where they started, we can look at the types of life insurance coverage offered with the best life insurance rates available.
+Now that you know their background, we can look at the types of life insurance coverage offered by Voya.

-One thing you’ll notice if you head over to their website is they don’t sell a very popular type of insurance–term insurance.
+One thing you’ll notice if you head over to their website that Voya offers 2 main types of life insurance: Group Term and Whole Life Insurance.

 Term life insurance is the most popular form of coverage as it’s the cheapest and easiest to understand.

-Voya does offer a term insurance plan, but it’s only for businesses looking to cover their employers.
+Voya does offer a term insurance plan, but it’s only for businesses looking to cover their employees.

-While they don’t sell term, they do sell every other kind of plan.
-Here are some of the types of insurance they sell:
+While they don’t sell term, they do sell several types of whole life insurance including:

 - Universal Life